Odogo/Highschool/misc/typescript_sheet.md

 }
 ```
 You can also find [this in the project tree](../tsconfig.json) of this repository, fancy that?

+> [!WARNING]
+> All code that is not sourced from the documentation is code that will be using the above `tsconfig.json`.
+Make sure to adapt the following code to your *own* settings, if you've made changed.

 ## 1.3.
 Compling & Running